How much time does it take to track down a house to rent in Chiang Mai?

 What’s the minimum rental term for houses in Chiang Mai?

-Precious few house owners will accept a stay of anything less than 6 months whereas roughly 80% impose a minimum lease period of six months and the rest rquire nothing short of a one year commitment.
+Precious few house owners will accept a stay less than 6 months whereas roughly 95% require a minimum lease period of 12 months.

 Will I need to bring or buy my own home wares?